bandprotocol/bandchain-docs-archived/docs/using-any-datasets/requesting-bandchain-data/README.md

 <!--
-order: false
-parent:
-  order: 2
+order: 1
 -->

-# Getting Started with Using BandChain
+# Requesting Data from BandChain

 **Band Protocol allows supported blockchain to query data from traditional web APIs and use it on their blockchain**.
 Developers can make queries through BandChain, a Cosmos-based blockchain for facilitating oracle requests, and then use the data in their dApps through inter-chain communication.
 Integrating oracle data can be done in 3 simple steps: